 Many lenders now offer a choice between a fixed-rate loan or a variable-interest-rate loan.
 Upon applying, your lender will provide you with the necessary information regarding your options.
 On either type of loan, the interest will begin to accrue at the time of disbursement.

 If the student chooses to use an alternative loan, be aware that the process could take as long as 30 days before the lender can disburse the funds to the school.

 Pace University does not recommend any particular lenders.
 We will accept and certify a loan from any lender the student chooses.
 You may utilize Pace University's ELM Select page to review a historical list of lender options.

 Payment and interest on Alternative loans can be deferred until six months after graduation, or as long as the student is enrolled at least half-time.
 Interest will accrue during this deferment period and is added to the principal.
-It is strongly recommended that students try to make the interest payments while they are in school to avoid an increase of the principal amount of the loan during the deferment period.
+It is strongly recommended that students try to make interest payments while they are in school to avoid an increase in the principal amount of the loan during the deferment period.
 Students are permitted to finance up to their Cost of Attendance minus other aid.

 The student's credit score determines the interest rate and fees for Alternative loans.
-We advise students to obtain their credit report to verify that the information being used to determine their rate is accurate and up to date.
+We advise students to obtain their credit report to verify that the information is used to determine their rate is accurate and up to date.
 It is always important to ensure that information reported to credit bureaus is correct.

 The three major credit bureaus are: